quacksouls/bitburner/doc/guide/gang.md

 ## Gang power

 Your gang's power affects your chance of winning a clash against a rival gang.
-The higher is your gang power, the higher is your chance of winning a clash.
+The higher is your gang's power, the higher is your chance of winning a clash.
 The best task for increasing your gang's power is territory warfare.
 This member-based task is not the same as the slider in the user interface that allows your whole gang to engage in territory warfare.
 An unfortunate source of confusion, I know.
 Refer to the image below.
 You can have the slider be off